AAyinkx/Week-3-Cookie-Clicker/README.md

 -I imported some fonts from google fonts to upgrade the look of my site as well

 **STRETCH GOALS 🏹**
--I enlisted the help of my siblings to help with the user interactivity section.
+- I enlisted the help of my siblings to help with the user interactivity section.
 I started by adding hover and click colour changes to all my buttons including the cookie itself to help the user identify the buttons on the page
--My younger sister suggested that i add a background colour change when i bought items or when i didn't have enough cookies.
+- My younger sister suggested that i add a background colour change when i bought items or when i didn't have enough cookies.
--I added audio elements to make a "ker-ching" sound when an item was successfully purchased and a incorrect buzzer sound when they didn't have enough cookies and a "crunch" cound when the cookie was clicked.
+- I added audio elements to make a "ker-ching" sound when an item was successfully purchased and a incorrect buzzer sound when they didn't have enough cookies and a "crunch" cound when the cookie was clicked.
 For customisation i added a mute button to the main container which would allow the user to turn off the sound effects.
--I though it would be really cool to be able to customise the cookie you're clicking so i saved different cookie images and made a cookie toggle button.
+- I though it would be really cool to be able to customise the cookie you're clicking so i saved different cookie images and made a cookie toggle button.
 Each time this was clicked the 'src' of the image was changed to a different one in the cookie image array.
 I got my family to choose different biscuits they would like.
 The "boring cracker" was in there per my mum's request 😂
--I also saved this to local storage so that the users cookie of choice will be the same when refreshed
+- I also saved this to local storage so that the users cookie of choice will be the same when refreshed

 - I did have a deployment issue right at the end because it was waiting to get data from local storage when there was no data there yet.
 I fixed this by adding or statements as an alternative

--I absolutely loved 💖 working on this assignmennt.
+- I absolutely loved 💖 working on this assignmennt.
 I was heavy on the javascript which is my favoutite part and i loved that i could include my family in the interactivity sections.